Soham-coder/verification-blog/src/posts/blog/markdown-test.md

 	//call the seqr_init
 	seqr_init(vseq_rst_data_h); //vseq_rst_data_h is extended from top_vseq_base_h which have pointers to child sequencers
-	//if this is passed as an argument to above func, then pointers will be correctly redirected from null--> agent seqr
+	//if this is passed as an argument to above func, then pointers will be correctly redirected from null to agent seqrs

 	vseq_rst_data_h.start(null); //when the seq is started on null it actually calls body task
-	//which in turn starts child sequences on child sequencer
+	//which in turn starts child sequences on child sequencer of respective agents
-	//basically does not matter on which seqr I am starting this seq on
+	//So it basically does not matter on which seqr you are starting this seq on

 	//drop objection
 	phase.drop_objection(this);